h4rm0n1c/DMD2/README.md

 If you find any bugs, please use the Issues feature in github to report them or [post on the Freetronics Dot Matrix Display forum](http://forum.freetronics.com/viewforum.php?f=26).

+## 2025 refresh highlights

+* **ESP8266 stability** – Display refresh is now scheduled cooperatively on ESP8266 hardware rather than running the full scan from the timer0 interrupt.
+This keeps the WiFi stack responsive and prevents the watchdog resets that previously occurred whenever networking and DMD2 were active together.
+* **Shared SPI bus friendliness** – `SPIDMD` refreshes now run inside standard Arduino SPI transactions so they can safely coexist with other peripherals that also negotiate bus ownership.
+* **Direct framebuffer accessors** – New `DMDFrame::getByte()` and `DMDFrame::setByte()` helpers expose the packed row data, which is handy for bulk animation effects and font streaming without reimplementing the pixel layout logic.
+* **Adjustable SPI frequency** – Sketches can customise the refresh clock via `SPIDMD::setSPIFrequency()` when working with unusually long ribbon cables or particularly fast boards.

 # Changes from DMD library

 The DMD2 library includes the following new features: